BulykLab/MEDEA/README.md

 3. For this release, the foreground must be aligned to the hg19 genome and be 150 bp.
 4. A test set for MEDEA is given in testing/DNASE.K562.merged.bed.
 (More info below)

-IDs within this release:
+IDs within this release (updated May 25, 2020):
 ```
 Genomes (genome_ID):
-    hg19 - only one used in publication
+    hg19 - only one used in paper
     hg38
     mm10
     mm9
     dm3
 Databases (db_ID):
-    hg19_DNaseSeq - this GENRE database covers the human hg19 genome tiled to 150 bp; only one used in publication
+    hg19_DNaseSeq - this GENRE database covers the human hg19 genome tiled to 150 bp; only one used in paper
     hg38_DNaseSeq - this GENRE database covers the human hg38 genome tiled to 150 bp
     mm10_DNaseSeq - this GENRE database covers the human mm10 genome tiled to 150 bp
     mm9_DNaseSeq - this GENRE database covers the human mm9 genome tiled to 150 bp
     dm3_DNaseSeq - this GENRE database covers the human dm3 genome tiled to 150 bp
 Motifs (motifs_ID):
     benchmark-kmer - 13 kmer modules with develepmental TFs selected in this study (see Fig. 1-2,6)
     benchmark-pwm - 13 pwms with develepmental TFs selected in this study (see Fig. S1B,D)
     lymphoid-pwm - PWMs relevant to the hematopoietic lineage selected in this study (see Fig. S10)
     glossary-kmer - 108 glossary kmer modules from (Mariani et al., 2017) (see Fig. 4-5)
     explorative-pwm - 99 PWMs selected to cover the human TF specificity landscape (see Fig. 4-5)
 MEDEA reference sets (ref_ID): hg19_ENCODE-DREAM_DNase_relaxed
 ```